TheWheelz/alx-system_engineering-devops/0x01-shell_permissions/README.md

 7-everybody - This gives everybody the execution permission 8-JamesBond  - This set the user and group to no permision given others all the permission 007.
 9-JohnDoe  - This set the user to all permision and group to read and execute while the others to only write and execute.
+10-mirrorpermissions - Referencing the files to each other by assigning the permission mode of a file to the other.